To download the PDF version of this document, click here.

 By joining a fraternity or sorority, you are acknowledging your understanding of and agreement to the following Terms and Conditions.
 Please read carefully.

 Participation in a fraternity or sorority is optional and remains a choice of the student.
-As such, by agreeing to become or remain a member of a fraternity or sorority advised by Fraternity and Sorority Life Programs, you agree to pay the programming fee assessed to all students with the amount dependent upon the council of which you are a member.
+As such, by agreeing to become or remain a member of a fraternity or sorority advised by Fraternity and Sorority Life, you agree to pay the programming fee assessed to all students with the amount dependent upon the council of which you are a member.
 The programming fee is assessed each semester and applied to your U-Bill.
-Please review the Billing Policies and Procedures from the University Billing Office to understand financial responsibilities and processes
+Please review the Billing Policies and Procedures from the University Billing Office to understand financial responsibilities and processes.

 Photo release